rehierl/abstract-properties/12-x-doctree-traversal/12-0-the-ordered-doctree/2-1-ordered-doctree-order.md

-In addition to that, a parent in the ordered doctree has two outgoing edges such that one sink is its former next sibling `ns` and the other its former first child `fs`, regardless of how many child nodes that parent had in the unordered doctree.
+In addition to that, a parent in the ordered doctree has two outgoing edges such that one sink is its former next sibling `ns` and the other its former first child `fs, regardless of how many child nodes that parent had in the unordered doctree.

 * Each node in the resulting graph has **no more than two child nodes**.

 Note that for each parent in the cover graph, one or both of its child nodes may not exist.
-That is, a node may be a leaf, a parent that is missing `ns`, a parent that is missing `fc`, or a parent that has both of these nodes as its child nodes.
+That is because a node may be a leaf (i.e. `fc` may be missing), or a node that has no next subsequent sibling (i.e. `ns` may be missing).

 <!-- ======================================================================= -->
 ## an ordered doctree is a node tree